LMS365 deploys new UK & Germany data centres

 LMS365 senior business manager Travis Campbell adds, "Brexit and GDPR have placed a new focus on data governance and security for organisations across Europe.
 It's important for us that customers can choose our platform without having to worry about legal constraints.”

-LMS365 now delivers its learning platform from seven regional Microsoft Azure data centres in Northern Europe, Central United States, Central Canada, Eastern Japan, Eastern Australia, Germany and the United Kingdom.
+LMS365 now delivers its learning platform from seven regional Microsoft Azure data centers in Northern Europe, Central United States, Central Canada, Eastern Japan, Eastern Australia, Germany and the United Kingdom.

 The company recently expanded its presence in the Nordic region by opening new offices in Denmark and making strategic hires across product development, human resources, and management.